 Content is king or so the saying goes (we prefer content is queen but that’s a whole other story).
 Over the last few years, as digital technologies and social networks have grown, content creation has become the main pillar of successful online marketing strategies.
-The phrase ‘content is king’ coined by Bill Gates, is often cited, as creating content that gives visitors and followers something new to consume on your site or social platforms is paramount to successful online marketing.
-This can also form the first step in getting readers into your funnel.

 Images are an excellent addition to your website, blog post or social media and can help you get more shares and interactions.
 However, not all images on the internet are okay to use since there are laws that allow people to have rights to those images.
 Using just any image you find on the internet can get you in big trouble and leave you with a hefty fine!

 We live in a world where images are so easy to find with just a click of a button but we can’t use any image we find since there is a cost for ownership of most images.
 It’s important to be aware of copyright laws in Canada to ensure you don’t get fined for using content you find online.
 Under the law, any image taken by any device (camera, smartphone, etc.) is subject to copyright.
 This means that if someone takes a photo, it is their photo and anyone else that would like to use it has to seek permission from the photographer.
 The photographer is not required to register their work to have it copyrighted since when the photo is saved (onto a smartphone or camera roll) it automatically is subject to copyright and is protected under copyright laws.
 Therefore, it is essential that we learn to keep these laws in mind because if you get caught using an image that belongs to someone else- you could be fined!

 How To Find Great Free Images

 There are many ways to find images that are free and can enhance your content.